 Smile sheets simply ask participants to score such things as course value, instructor performance, and quality of course material and handouts.

 Such ratings from an entire class are helpful when participants overwhelmingly agree that any of the above were very good or very bad.
 They also help show trainee's general feelings about the training.
 However, they typically say very little that is actionable for the training manager.

 Instead, trainee course evaluation should be serious business.
 There is an opportunity here to gather information from trainees that only they can give us.
-They can tell us their own view of training value for the group and for themselves.
+They can tell us their view of training value for the group and themselves.
 They can also tell us in concrete terms what should change to improve training for future trainees.